Introduction and Background

 FP and Math

-• Mathematical functions are implicitly immutable (think about it - no “assignment”!) so FP aligns closely with math
+• Mathematical functions are implicitly immutable (think about it - no “assignment” in math!) so FP aligns closely with math

 • Think about programming as creating an algebra for the domain you are coding over